RocketPod/wagtail-cookiecutter/readme.md

  - A Django project with wagtail preinstalled
  - A ``home`` and ``utils`` app to get you going
- - Vagrant configuration (which uses the [torchbox/wagtail](https://github.com/torchbox/vagrant-wagtail-base) base box)
+ - Vagrant configuration (which uses the RocketPod internal FreeBSD 10.1 base box)
  - Sphinx docs
  - Puppet configuration/Fabfile for Torchbox sites

 Usage
 -----